Do you suffer from Tennis Elbow?

 In many cases, your doctor can diagnosis tennis elbow simply by listening to you describe your symptoms, performing a physical examination, and learning about your lifestyle and activities.
 However, if your physician suspects other reasons like a pinched nerve, fracture, or arthritis are causing your pain, he may suggest X-rays, Magnetic Resonance Imaging (MRI), or Electromyography (EMG).

 A chiropractor will be able to determine if a misalignment in your spine, neck, or shoulders may be causing an overcompensation injury.
 In some cases, a basic chiropractic adjustment may be all your need to stop your symptoms of pain.
 Your chiropractor will also work with you to determine which activities may have caused your injury and will have you rest your arm while refraining from the trigger activities.
-Your chiropractor will also likely tell you to apply ice to the outside elbow two or three times a day for two to three weeks.
+Your chiropractor will also likely tell you to apply ice to the outside elbow two or three times a day for two to three weeks and to accelerate healing he may use a low level cold laser therapy.
 Nonsteroidal anti-inflammatory medications (NSAIDs), such as ibuprofen, naproxen, or aspirin, help reduce pain and inflammation while your elbow is healing.
 Compression, by using an elastic bandage, is helpful to provide relief and prevent further injury.
 Lastly, elevating your elbow whenever possible will limit or prevent swelling.

 Source: National Institute of Health and Mayo Clinic